TECHTechnology Tips

 who don’t know, colocation is an arrangement where a company rents rack space to house its

-servers in a third-party data center.
+servers in a third-party data centre.

 The colocation service provider assumes the responsibility